-All Sabra desired was her mother's recovery.
-Young as she was, she often prayed earnestly for this; she seemed to understand her mother's trials, and to sympathize with her, and often endeavored to cheer her heart by quoting passages from the Scriptures.
+All Sabra desired, was her mother's recovery.
+Young as she was, she often prayed earnestly for this; she seemed to understand her mother's trials, and to sympathize with her, and often endeavored to cheer her heart, by quoting passages from the Scriptures.
 She felt assured that her mother was a Christian, and labored to persuade her to think the same of herself.
-Mrs. Hudson believed that the sacrament of the Lord's Supper was prepared for every name or denomination; and being filled with doubts and fears in regard to her own acceptance with Christ, she could not see it her duty to partake of this ordinance with her husband.

-The winter season, with its dreary aspect and its chilling effect upon the gloomy mind, gradually passed away, and spring, sweet spring, with its balmy influence ushered in to cheer the despondent heart, and Mrs. Hudson's bodily health began to improve.
-She was soon able to walk out, and view the wonderful works of nature, the handiwork of that God, whom she had been wont to adore and worship, with love and reverence.
-Sometimes she would think, if she had never been converted she would not be subject to such feelings, and she occasionally had a faint hope; her spirits gradually revived; and, during the summer, she was able, with Sabra's assistance, to attend to her household duties and to dismiss Betsey: this was a great relief to them both, for neither of them liked her.
-Sabra's religious impressions never left her; she viewed the Saviour as the giver of all her blessings, and always thought it her duty to pray to Him as her benefactor; still, she had not the hope of a Christian, until past her eighteenth year.
-She always took great delight in the Sabbath-school, and was seldom absent from church.
-Their parson, the Rev. Mr. Saunderson, had six sons; the two eldest were twins; they were a year older than Sabra; she had been accustomed to see them at church, from her earliest recollection; they always recited a large number of verses. watched them with a critical eye, and strove to recite as many verses as they did; she was unwilling to have them excel her in anything.
-She thought them the best boys in school; and the fact was, she thought their equal could not be found.
-These were her early impressions; but more on this subject hereafter.
+Mrs. Hudson thought it was the duty of the Christian to be baptized by immersion, but she could not believe in close communion, or close baptism, as they She believed, that the sacrament of the call it.
+Lord's Supper, was prepared for every name or denomination; and being filled with doubts and fears, in regard to her own exceptance with Christ, she could not see it her duty to be baptized, when her husband was, and she felt quite depressed, when he went forward to receive the ordinance.
+The winter season, with its dreary aspect and its chilling effect upon the gloomy mind, gradually passed away, and spring; sweet spring, with its balmy influence, ushered in to cheer the despondent heart, and Mrs. Hudson's bodily health began to improve.
+She was soon able to walk out, and view the wonderful works of nature, that handy-work of that God. whom she had been wont to adore and worship, with love and reverence.
+Some times she would think, if she had never been converted, she would not be subject of such feelings, and she occasionally had a faint hope; her spirits gradually revived, and during the summer she was able, with Sabra's assistance, to attend to her household duties, and to dismiss Betsey; this was a great relief to them both, for neither of them liked Sabra's religious impressions never left her. her; she viewed the Saviour as the giver of all her blessings, and always thought it her duty to pray to him as her benefactor; still, she had not the hope of a Christian, until past her eighteenth She always took great delight in the Sabyear. bath school, and was seldom absent from church.
+Their parson, the Rev. Mr. Saunderson, had six sons; the two eldest were twins; they were a year older than Sabra ; she had been accustomed to see them at church, from her earliest recollection; they always recited a large number of Sabra watched them with a critical eye, verses. and strove to recite as many verses as they did; she was unwilling to have them excel her in any She thought them the best boys in thing. school, and the fact was, she thought their equal could not be found.
+These were her early impressions, but more on the subject hereafter.